aschombe/C-Script/README.md

 ## Notes
 - Functions: (func "name" (placeholder arg1 arg2 ... argn) (body)), the placeholder can be anything, but it must be there (or everything breaks)
-- Recursive Functions: (rfunc "name" (placeholder arg1 arg2 ... argn) (base-case) (recursive-case)), the placeholder can be anything, but it must be there (or everything breaks), the base-case's return value must be prepended by the "base" keyword.
+- Recursive Functions: Base case must be prepended by "base" keyword.
 Look in the examples directory for an example of a recursive function.